DHTMLX/docs-todolist/docs/guides/sorting_filtering_tasks.md

 ## Sort tasks {#sorting-tasks}

-Sort tasks in the list after the To Do List initialization in two ways:
+After initialization, sort tasks in one of two ways:

 - through the **Sort by** option of the [Toolbar menu](../../#toolbar) — sort tasks by *text*, *due date*, *completion date*, *creation date*, or *editing date*
 - through the [`setSort()`](api/methods/setsort_method.md) method — specify a custom sort function or sort by a [task attribute](api/configs/tasks_config.md#parameters)